Korean, Edit

 ○ Gastric ulcer

-○ Ammonia secreted by Helicobacter pylori helps survival in stomach acid.
+○ Ammonia secreted by Helicobacter pylori helps survival of themselves in stomach acid.

 ○ Ammonia additionally disrupts mucin function, leading to gastric ulcers.